gowondesigns/comforter/README.md

 1. Add the .htaccess file included in this repository.
 This file redirects all incoming requests to a single dispatcher.
 2. Create a dispatcher file (i.e. index.php) that includes Comforter.
 3. Create a class that has the word "Service" as a suffix (UserService, SearchService, etc.).
-4. Create a method in that class with a name starting with an HTTP Verb like get, post, put or delete (i.e. getUser, postUser, putUser, deleteUser, etc.).
+4. Create a method in that class with a name starting with an HTTP Request Method verb like get, post, put or delete (i.e. getUser, postUser, putUser, deleteUser, etc.).
 The method must return a PHP type, object or array.
 5. Include the Service class in the dispatcher (this is done automatically by default).
 6. Start Comforter.

+## Example

-## A Service Class example
+### Sample Service Class

 ```php
 <?php